The Golden Retriever Husky mix is also known as the “Goberian”.

 Golden Retriever Husky Mix Health

-Overall, the Goberian is a healthy breed with a life expectancy of 10 to 13 years.
+Overall, the Goberian is a healthy breed.
+It has a life expectancy of 10 to 13 years.
 But like all breeds, they’re prone to certain health issues.

 To get an idea of the potential health problems of this mixed breed, let’s take a look at each parent breed.